AwsGeek/lightsail-containers-nginx/README.md

 ## The Nginx reverse proxy

-   The Nginx reverse proxe forwards all request to the Flask application on port 5000.
-Configuring Nginx to forward reqests reuqires a simple configuration file:
+   The Nginx reverse proxy forwards all requests to the Flask application on port 5000.
+Configuring Nginx to forward reqests reuqires a simple configuration file, nginx.comf:

    ```
    events {}